nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Display a list of archived internship applications : `list_archived`

-Displays a list of archived applied internships
+Displays a list of archived internship applications.

 Format: `list_archived`

+- If there are no archived internship applications at the moment, "No archived applications at the moment" will be shown.

 Examples:

 * `list_archived` shows all the archived internship applications with 1 indexing.
-* If there are no archived internship applications at the moment, "No archived applications at the moment" will be shown.

 [↑ Back to Features Menu](#features-menu)